alexmaar/elevator-system/README.md

 # Elevator System

 This project is a simple elevator control system.
 It can be initialized with n elevators and m floors.
 Elevator can be ordered by clicking button with floor number.
 Elevator with the minimum distance will handle this order.
-Project provides a clear graphic display of elevator position.
+Project provides a clear graphic display of elevator position and elevator's door status (OPEN/CLOSE).
 ## Run

 You can run the system with command: